I. Certificate of Good Conduct

 Non-Kenyan parties wishing to conduct a marriage ceremony in Kenya are required to produce the following documents:

-v) Separate Statutory Declarations sworn at a Solicitors/Notary Publics office, stating the fact that one is single and free to marry.
+v.
+Separate Statutory Declarations sworn at a Solicitors/Notary Public office, stating the fact that one is single and free to marry.
 This should bear the solicitors signature and official stamp.

-vi) Parental consent in form of legal documents for persons below twenty-one (21) years of age
+vi.
+Parental consent in form of legal documents for persons below the age of twenty-one (21)

 •Regaining of Kenya citizenship